-However, what these studies do have in common is that any risk is usually associated with a high level of caffeine intake during pregnancy.
+However, what these studies do have in common is that any risk is usually associated with a high level of caffeine consumption during pregnancy.

 Because decaffeinated coffee (particularly water processed decaf) is so low in caffeine, it’s very unlikely that decaf coffee or tea will cause miscarriage.

-It’s also unlikely that most women would drink enough decaf in a day to reach anywhere near the recommended daily upper limits of 200 – 300 mg of caffeine.
+It’s also unlikely that most women would drink enough decaf in a day to reach anywhere near the recommended daily upper limits of 200 – 300 milligrams of caffeine.

-Decaf processed by solvents or chemicals has not, to date, been linked with any miscarriage risk either, though it’s a personal choice if you wish to avoid this type of decaf.
+Decaf processed by solvents or chemicals has not, to date, been linked with any risk of miscarriage either, though it’s a personal choice if you wish to avoid this type of decaf.